-Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013 has been enacted by the government to prevent sexual harassment at workplaces.
+The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013, has been enacted by the government to prevent sexual harassment at workplaces.

-The employer has to protect a working woman from any kind of sexual harassment and set up an internal complaint committee for addressing issues on sexual harassment.
-The Indian Penal Code, 1860 also penalises the offence of sexual harassment with imprisonment up to three years or fine, or both.
+The employer has to protect a working woman from any kind of sexual harassment and set up an internal complaint committee for addressing issues of sexual harassment.
+The Indian Penal Code of 1860 also penalises the offence of sexual harassment with imprisonment up to three years, or fine, or both.

-Also, under the Indian legislation, the Minimum Wages Act, 1948 has been enacted prescribing minimum wages for different types of employment and different classes of workers in the same employment.
+Also, under Indian legislation, the Minimum Wages Act of 1948 has been enacted, prescribing minimum wages for different types of employment and different classes of workers in the same employment.

 4. Equal Pay for Equal Work

 As per section 5 of the Equal Remuneration Act, 1976, it has been stated that equal pay should be given for equal work, and there should not be any discrimination based on gender.
-Man and woman should be paid equally for similar nature of work.
+Men and women should be paid equally for the similar nature of work.

 5. Timely Payment of Salary